OS Hardening Overview

 The default umask value of all users is set to 077 so that the default permission on files created by users is 600 and the default permission on directories is 700.

 Users must modify the permission on specified files or directories as required.

 The password validity period can be modified in the /etc/login.defs file and is set to 90 days by default.
 It can be modified in any time.
 An expiration notification will be displayed seven days before a password is to expire.

 When a user attempts to log in after the password expires, the user will be informed of the password expiry and is required to change the password.
-If the user does not change the password, the user cannot log in to the system.
+If the user does not change the password, the user cannot access the system.

 su permission control

 The su command is used to switch user accounts.
 To improve system security, only the user root and users in the wheel group can use the su command.

 Common users can successfully run the su command only after joining in the wheel group.

 Disabling user root from logging in using SSH

 Set the value of the PermitRootLogin field in the /etc/ssh/sshd_config file to no. In this way, user root cannot directly log in to the system using SSH.